lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 > Kafka topic.

-What the official docs are telling us is that when we create a Kafka Streams application we're building a topology (a graph).
+What the official docs are telling us is that when we create a Kafka Streams application, we're building a topology (a graph).

 A bunch of streaming nodes we connect together (via fluent API calls) _is_ our streaming computation.